 Based out of the United States, this 100% remote company is a family-owned and operated business, founded in 2007.
 Their goal is to help other people find remote jobs with other companies around the globe.
 Virtual Vocations help jobseekers find “scam-free telecommuting job leads safely, easily, and quickly.”
 Every job posting is reviewed by at least three staff members to ensure that each job is by a reputable company in a wide range of industries.
 Job seekers can sign up for free or subscribe to one of the three subscription plans offering premium access, including resources.

-While we’ve listed our top job sites to look for project management jobs, there are other websites popping up each year like Jobspresso, Jooble, PMJobs.ca, Simplyhired, and more that aim to help project managers around the world find their dream job.
+While we’ve listed our top places to post project management jobs, there are other websites popping up each year like Jobspresso, Jooble, PMJobs.ca, Simplyhired, and more that aim to help project managers around the world find their dream job.

 Moira Alexander, PMP, I.S.P., ITCP/IP3P, is a recognized project management influencer, thought leader, a regular correspondent for PMI’s Projectified podcast, Founder and Editor-in-Chief of PMWorld 360 Magazine, Founder of Lead-Her-Ship Group, and author of “LEAD or LAG: Linking Strategic Project Management & Thought Leadership”.
 Moira has over 25 years of experience in business (IS&T) and project management for small to large businesses in the US and Canada and has been quoted in various publications including Forbes.
 She writes thought leadership content for top-tier publications and business blogs and oversees or writes sponsored content and software reviews on PMWorld 360 Magazine.